-CAROLINA SMALL BUSINESS DEVELOPMENT FUNDCAROLINA SMALL BUSINESS DEVELOPMENT FUND
+CAROLINA SMALL BUSINESS DEVELOPMENT FUND

 Carolina Small Business Development Fund (CSBDF) works to promote community and economic development throughout North Carolina and the surrounding regions.
 Our work is inspired and driven by those we serve: aspiring and existing small business owners.
 By helping entrepreneurs reach their business ownership dreams, we seek to grow and support an engine of local economic growth.
 CSBDF’s model of operations has three prongs: affordable financing, comprehensive technical assistance, and evidence-based policy research.
 With multiple offices located throughout the state in both urban and rural areas, we offer an accessible pathway for small business success.